Following is some background to why we opposed the ILS prior to its installation in 2019.

 Better Alternatives

-• Prior the the commencement of the ILS Gold Coast Airport was already served by safe and effective over-ocean flight paths.
+• Prior to the commencement of the ILS, Gold Coast Airport was already served by safe and effective over-ocean flight paths.
 These can continue to be used to meet the needs of future growth.
 There are viable technology alternatives that can ensure that Gold Coast Airport continues to operate safely and with a very high level of reliability, without affecting the amenity of Gold Coast residents

-• The MDP fails to properly consider these alternatives including Required Navigation Performance (RNP), installed by the Airport as recently as November 2014 to enhance reliability at the Airport in adverse weather conditions, or Ground Based Augmentation System (SmartPath), extolled by Airservices as being superior to ILS in terms of flight path flexibility and airport throughput
+• The MDP failed to properly consider these alternatives including Required Navigation Performance (RNP), installed by the Airport in November 2014 to enhance reliability at the Airport in adverse weather conditions, or Ground Based Augmentation System (SmartPath), extolled by Airservices as being superior to ILS in terms of flight path flexibility and airport throughput